 - Make a rule that homework isn’t considered complete until it’s in your child’s backpack: A good habit to form early on is to make sure homework goes right into kids backpacks as soon as it’s done, Dolin says.
 This avoids any assignments being turned in late.

 - Make sure kids have some downtime: After a long day of school and activities, kids need a bit of downtime before digging into homework.
 “Most kids need at least a half hour to unwind,” Dolin suggests.
 This downtime helps kids recharge and increases their ability to focus.
 Braun also emphasizes that parents need to watch out for overscheduling after-school activities and making sure these don’t supersede homework.

 Help kids plan their homework with this weekly homework planner.
 Click on the link below to access the planner.
 In addition to receiving the planner, you’ll also be signed up for my weekly-ish newsletter with tips on how to raise independent, self-reliant kids:

-Eventually, kids can independently manage their own time
+Eventually, kids can independently manage homework on their own

 Every child is different.
 But after a year or two of getting help from parents on these intermediary steps towards better time-management, most kids are ready to take on independently the full responsibility of homework management.

 But how can parents know if their child is ready?
 “By asking a lot of questions”, Dolin says.